ErrorTzy/writings/papers/PhDApps/WSIdea.md

 Wilsch (2015a, 2015b) tries to account for grounding in terms of a deductive nomo­ logical model of explanation, and Kovacs (Forthcoming(a)) develops a “unificationist” account of metaphysical explanation.)

+## On Moving from Meta to Object Level

+The hard-core view of metaphysics: the reason to believe the metaphysical proposition P is the metaphysical fact that [P].
+And the reason to believe the metaphysical fact that [P] are the evidence that tracks the metaphysical fact that [P].
+What we can believe or not is not an evidence that tracks the metaphysical fact that [P].
+Therefore, we cannot believe that P simply because it is undoubtable that P.

+Litland and deRosset: DN model; too deflationary, grounding should be worldly and objective. ==why deflationary is incompatible with objectivity?==

+uneliminatable intentionality and agency